How to find your measurements

 Keep in mind that waist measurements will vary depending on the rise of the jean.
 For example, low rise jeans will have a larger waist measurement because they sit on your hips, which are generally wider than your waist.
 Always measure a pair of jeans that sit in a similar position to the ones you are buying.

 Also keep in mind the fabric of the garment you are measuring.
-Trousers made from stretch fabric may have a smaller flat laid waist measurements because the waist will grow when worn.
+Trousers made from stretch fabric may have a smaller flat laid waist measurement because the waist will grow when worn.

 2c.
 To measure the rise on a pair of jeans, lay the jeans on a flat surface.
 Take a tape measure and measure from the centre top of the front waistband to the centre of the crotch seam.
 This is your front rise measurement.